Roll20/roll20-character-sheets/CortexPrime-Tales-of-Xadia-Playtest/readme.md

 - Open the Journal tab, and add a new Character.
 - Click on save changes.
-- Open the Attributes and Abilities tab.
-- Add an attribute called 'Edit' and assign it the value'on'.
-- Now switch to the Character Sheet tab.
+- Click on the Character Sheet tab
-- Select if this is going to be a PC or Catalyst character.
+- Check the Edit box in the top left.
-- Select the Character name from the list - this will select the character portrait and fill out the distinction blocks.
-Select 'None' if you are not using any of the pregen characters.
+- Select the Profile of the Pregen Character from the list - this will select the character portrait and fill out the distinction blocks.
+Select 'Tales of Xadia logo' if you are not using any of the pregen characters.
 - Set the dice values for the Attributes, Values, and Specialities using the further drop downs.
-- Hide the Editor by removing the edit field from the Attributes and Abilities tab, or by assigning it the value 'off'.
+- Hide the Editor by unchecking the box.
-- Enter the remaining details - Name, Description, Value statements, Asset details and custom Distinctions in the editable text fields.
+- Enter the remaining details - Name, Description, Value statements, Asset details and custom Distinctions (Pregen Character distinctions are included already) in the editable text fields.

 - Repeat this for each of the remaining characters.

 ##Dice Pool Builder

-The inbuilt Dice Pool Builder pulls from the character's attributes, rolls and keeps highest two dice in the pool by default.
-I refer to this as the suggested best result.
-If you create a Catalyst character the roller will adjust if you specified this in the edit feature.
+The inbuilt Dice Pool Builder pulls from the character's attributes, rolls displays the results.

 ##Stress and Trauma